gitpod-io/retired-gatsby-website/src/docs/go_in_gitpod.md

 ### **[Start-up tasks](https://www.gitpod.io/docs/44_config_start_tasks/)**

-Here is how to have them automatically fetched before you open your Gitpod workspace!
+Here is how to have your dependencies automatically fetched before you open your Gitpod workspace!

 ```yaml
 tasks: